lucasgdb/useful-dev-tools/vscode-extensions.md

 [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) | This extension allows matching brackets to be identified with colours.
 The user can define which characters to match, and which colours to use.
 [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) | This extension is useful for Vue.js development.
 It brings a lot of functionalities like formatting, Emmet, code snippets, linking and errors checking, debugging or highlighting the syntax
 [JavaScript (ES6)](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets) | This is very useful visual code extention or snippet for javascript developers especially who writes code in ES6.
-[C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) | This is very useful visual code extention  for C or C++ either for competitive coders or developers.